A Conclusion Which Favors Yamaha

 The reconciliation here is a bit easier to visualize.
 Two self-interested parties are basing their opinions on two completely different sets of experiences.
 Yamaha Corporation of America is going to hear more horror stories about the used Yamahas that suffered damage since being imported, and importers are going to base their opinions on the success stories that they uncover.
 As one dealer reported, “I do not receive any complaints about used Yamahas.”
 Maybe they called Yamaha Corporation of America instead.

 In the first blog, I said that some used Yamaha pianos are very good pianos, and others are terrible pianos.
-It should be obvious to everyone that each competing interest is going to put his best foot forward, and that his competitor is going point to the failings of his adversary.
+Importers assign grades of quality to each one, and those that are A grade will fare better than those of lesser grades.
+It should be obvious to everyone that each competing interest is going to put his best foot forward, and that his competitor is going to point to the failings of his adversary.

 This suggests that each party to the dispute has a bit of truth to his argument.
 I suppose if I asked a Democrat to explain the political climate of the nation, it would not be in agreement with a Republican’s explanation.
 If perchance a Democrat intended to go to a Republican Convention, it would be wise to “season” one’s point of view based on the “destination”.
 It might also be argued that a Democrat was a “gray market” participant whose destination was never intended to be a Republican Convention.